 In this blog, you’ll learn the importance of website CTAs, the most common types, and how you can optimize your CTAs to improve conversions.

 What is a Website CTA?

-A website call to action (CTA) is some form of text, banner, button, image, or other elements that instructs a user to take action in a compelling way.
+A website call to action (CTA) is some form of text, banner, button, image, or other elements that instructs a website visitor to take immediate action in a compelling way.
 It is often the next step you want your audience to take on a web page.
-For websites, the action can be to submit a contact form, subscribe to an email list, purchase a product, or view another piece of content.
+For websites, this specific action can be to submit a contact form, subscribe to an email list, purchase a product, or view another piece of content.

 The goal of CTAs is to prompt your reader to take action at the right moment on the right page.
 They need to be well written, well placed, and well designed in order to be successful and push customers from the consideration stage into the decision-making stage.